-Animals in the rainforest - unknown species richness in danger - NIKIN EU
+Animals in the rainforest - unknown biodiversity in danger - NIKIN EU

 Animals in the rainforest - unknown species richness in danger

 The rainforest.
 The lungs of the earth and at the same time the habitat of an unimaginable diversity of species.
-For various purposes, the forest is being cleared worldwide, unhindered.
-And so its threatened inhabitants are disappearing with it.
+The forest is being cleared worldwide for various purposes, unhindered.
+And so its endangered inhabitants are disappearing with it.

 The rainforest.
 The lungs of the earth and at the same time the habitat of an unimaginable diversity of species.
-For various purposes, the forest is being cleared worldwide, unhindered.
-And so its threatened inhabitants are disappearing with it.
+The forest is being cleared worldwide for various purposes, unhindered.
+And so its endangered inhabitants are disappearing with it.

 Animals in the rainforest